DeepakVadgama/java-interview/topics/opinion/myanswers.md

 ## What do you not like about Java

 - Verbosity - It is very difficult to write succinct code in Java.
 Too much boilerplate.
 Slightly subsidised by lambdas.
-- Threads could be less expensive akin to Go
+- Threads could be less expensive akin to Go channels or Kotlin co-routines.
 - Message passing and Immutability are not baked-in.
-- Thread communication by sharing memory is brittle (that is why so many locks are introduced), difficult to developers at all skill level to write correct code.
+- Thread communication by sharing memory is brittle (that is why so many locks are introduced), difficult to developers at all skill levels to write correct code.
 - I wish primitives could be directly added to collections and used as list
-- Null (?.)
-(Kotlin fix … i have spent so much time fixing NPE and wrote so much code to avoid it).
-Especially in finance world where POJOs have deeply nested structure.
+- Null-checks (no ?. operator).
+Lot of boilerplate code and time wasted in checking for nulls.
+Especially in finance industry where POJOs have deeply nested structure.
 Doing a.getB().getC().getD() cannot be written.
 Every object needs to be null checked.
 - No tuples (especially helpful in multiple return types which currently have to be put in HashMap)
 - In fact, just check the kotlin language list
 - All pojos have to write getter, setter, equals, hash, clone/copy… kotlin fixes this